andreszs/cordova-plugin-tiles/README.md

 Your images for tile updates must be under 200KB and 1024 pixels resolution.

 > For tile updates, these can come either from the app package, local app data, or the web, using ms-appx:///, ms-appdata:///local, and http[s]:// URIs.
 These URIs are simply assigned to the src attributes of image elements within the XML tile templates.
-Note again that the first two URIs typically have three slashes at the beginning to denote "the current app"; http:// URIs also require that the Internet (Client) capability be declared in the app’s manifest.
+Note again that the first two URIs typically have three slashes at the beginning to denote "the current app"; http:// URIs also require that the Internet (Client) capability be declared in the appï¿½s manifest.

 The above information was taken from the free eBook [*Programming Windows Store Apps with HTML, CSS and JavaScript*](https://mva.microsoft.com/ebooks) by Microsoft Press and is &copy; of their respective owners.